 A smaller meeting this time around and with no photos.
 Lots of chatting though and some of us got some work done.

 Harry had a new laptop to show off, Phillip worked on a coding project, Steve brought some Robots along and I worked on getting the Sound Engineering board onto the local WiFi network, while displaying a Godot example on the projector screen. .The first meeting of the year saw us meeting at the Bunbury City Library.
 There where around 10 people who came along for a chat, or brought projects along to work on.
 Caitlin was building a Unity front end for the Sound Engineering PCB that a few of use are working on.
-Rick brought along his ECU controller and laid it all out with the various sensors and spark-plugs etc: and by the end of the meeting there where lots of sparks flying: Stephen was working on his Home Assistant software, integrating in some Bunnings Alec controllers: Plus the usual desk full of electronics: Our last meeting of the year was held at the INTR Studio in downtown Bunbury - just before they moved to a new location.
-No photos unfortunatly, but we all sat around tables in the center of the room and chatted while working on our projects.
-Tim brought along a metal saw and had a go at building a frame.
-Caitlin had all her Arduino gear out to play with and we helped.
-Harry was working on his battery replacer power supply.
-Other people worked on their software projects too.
-A big thanks to Caitlin for hosting us!
+Rick brought along his ECU controller and laid it all out with the various sensors and spark-plugs etc: and by the end of the meeting there where lots of sparks flying: Stephen was working on his Home Assistant software, integrating in some Bunnings Alec controllers: Plus the usual desk full of electronics: |

 AuthorStephen Eaton Archives

-November 2022
+December 2022

 Categories |